unbelauscht/the-bastion-ansible-wrapper-python3/README.md

 export ANSIBLE_PYTHON_INTERPRETER="/usr/bin/python3"
 ```

-As it seems like using the bastion in the middle kinda breaks the Python interpreter discovery of Ansible.
+It seems like using the bastion in the middle kinda breaks the Python interpreter discovery of Ansible.
-So I had to set `ANSIBLE_PYTHON_INTERPRETER` as a workaround.
+Thus I set `ANSIBLE_PYTHON_INTERPRETER` as a workaround.

 My error looked like this (if you want to compare):